Legislation and Policy Advocacy

 How can I tell if a school is an approved Private School in WA?

-Review the SBE sortable list of schools approved for the 2019-2020 school year.
+The State Board of Education lists approvals of private schools as they occur starting in May.
 Approved private schools from years prior to 2010-20 are listed in private school enrollment reports available on the OSPI Data and Reports webpage.

 Questions about current academic year private school approvals and other related matters can be directed to info@wfis.org or Private.Schools@k12.wa.us